 The Post Hotel in Lake Louise offers a wide variety of accommodations, ranging from standard & deluxe hotel rooms, to suites and 4 very charming cabins.
 Each room at the Post Hotel comes with wood furnishings, mountain views and a whirlpool bath, while select suites have fireplaces.

 After a day of playing in the Canadian Rocky mountains around Lake Louise, treat yourself to a dip in the beautiful Roman inspired saltwater pool.
-Or, pamper yourself with a treatment at the full service Temple Mountain Spa full-service.
+Or, pamper yourself with a treatment at the full service Temple Mountain Spa.
 Experiences on offer at the Post Hotel spa are body therapies, massages, waxing, facials and nail services.

 You will enjoy superb dining at the Post Hotel in Lake Louise.
 The cozy Fondue Stubli offers traditional Swiss style fondues, while the Outpost is a comfortable English style Pub.